B-Czarnetzki/speechjoey/README.md

 ## Coding
 In order to keep the code clean and readable, we make use of:
-- Style checks: pylint with (mostly) PEP8 conventions, see `.pylintrc`.
 - Typing: Every function has documented input types.
 - Docstrings: Every function, class and module has docstrings describing their purpose and usage.